idrisr/notes/docker.md

 runtime size of containers.
 To see how big your build context is, look for a message like the following, when you build your Dockerfile.

+## multi-stage builds

 ## tag
 give your image a human friendly name

 ## container
 running instance of an image

 ## image
 a specific snapshot of an environment